langstonstewart/PocketDex-Codex/README.md

 No need for entries.
 Cards can be added to a deck regardless of entry status.
 Once completed, the deck will be saved as a JSON file, ready to be viewed within the CLI tool.

+## Set Completion:
+Viewing a set's completion will show you how many cards you own, missing, and how you can collect them.
+Collecting missing cards will be easier this way, as you'll now know *exactly* what packs to focus on!

 ## Contact:

 If you encounter any issues or have questions, feel free to contact the maintainer at langston.professional08@gmail.com or open an issue on the GitHub repository.